 Complete Streets allow people who do not drive or cannot drive to move about their communities, no matter their age or ability.
 Complete Streets typically improve safety for all users, no matter their travel mode, and can reduce transportation costs and traffic problems when properly designed.
 The best Complete Streets include innovations to manage stormwater and can mitigate other environmental impacts and help with place making by creating enjoyable places for people to walk, bike, and linger.
 All of these benefits are consistent with a number of the goals in Montgomery County’s comprehensive plan, Montco 2040: A Shared Vision, such as “Improve transportation quality and expand options for county residents and workers,” “Improve transportation access to businesses,” and “Improve stormwater management and reduce the impact of flooding.”

-WHY IS THE COUNTY EMBARKING ON THE COMPLETE STREETS INITIATIVE?
+WHY DOES THE COUNTY HAVE A COMPLETE STREETS POLICY?

 Primarily, this policy guides how Montgomery County will upgrade and improve its roads, bridges, and other facilities, such as parks and buildings, making them accessible to all travel modes where practical.
 This policy also directs county departments to advocate and petition for Complete Streets on projects where the department is not the lead agency but has a seat at the table in the decision-making process.